Squareness for the Monopole-Dimer model: Special families

 \subsection{Wheel dicots}

 For $n$ an odd integer, define the {\em wheel dicot of order $n$}, denoted $\dicot{W}_n$, to be a dicot on the vertex set $V = [2n]$ with solid edges such that the graph $[V, A]$ is the ordinary cycle graph $C_{2n}$ and dashed edges connecting antipodal vertices.
-It is easy to see that $\dicot{W}_n$ satisfies the conditions of Definition~\ref{def:dicot}.
+It is easy to see that $\dicot{W}_n$ is indeed a dicot (see Definition~\ref{def:dicot}).
+The underlying graph $[V, A \cup B]$ of $\dicot W_3$ is isomorphic to $K_{3,3}$.
+Thus, for $n \geq 3$, $\dicot{W}_n$ is non-planar.

 We now label the vertices of $\dicot{W}_n$ as follows starting by labelling an arbitrary vertex 1.
 Proceeding clockwise, we label every alternate vertex with the next integer until we assign label $n$.
 We now label the vertex antipodal to 1 by $n+1$.
 Similarly, proceeding clockwise, we label every alternate vertex with the next integer until we assign label $2n$.
 At this point we have labelled every vertex.
 See Figure~\ref{fig:eg-wheel-dicot} for the dicot $\dicot{W}_5$ with its labelling.
-We then assign the canonical orientation on solid edges.
-Thus, each vertex is oriented either outwards or inwards on both edges.
+We then assign the canonical orientation on solid edges (see Remark~\ref{rem:label}).
+Thus, each vertex is oriented either outwards or inwards on both solid edges.

-Consider the \mdm{} on $\dicot{W}_n$, where vertex-weights are $x$, solid edge-weights are $a$ and dashed edge-weights are $b$.
+Consider the \mdm{} on $\dicot{W}_n$ for odd $n$, where vertex-weights are $x$, solid edge-weights are $a$ and dashed edge-weights are $b$.
 Then we have the following result.